NPR Files Lawsuit Against Big Tobacco for Man Given Cigarettes as a Child

 With the knowledge and expertise gained from acting as one of the five law firms that represented the State of Texas against Big Tobacco in the late 1990’s, NPR intends to once again hold Big Tobacco accountable for the deaths and injuries caused by their cigarettes and their methods of marketing their products to underaged children.

-The plaintiff is represented by NPR partners Nelson Roach and Neil Smith, and associates Chris Johnson and Chad Ihrig.
+The plaintiff is represented by NP partner Neil Smith and associate Chad Ihrig.